-Depending on your area, you could be required to get a permit before installing a sprinkler system.
+Depending on your area, you may need a permit before installing a sprinkler system.

-Also, see if you are required to have a backflow preventer, I would say you do and if so, what type of backflow is allowed.
+Also, see if you are required to have a backflow preventer and if so, what type of backflow is allowed.

 SIDE NOTE.
-A backflow preventer is an excellent thing.
-It prevents contaminated water (sprinkler water) from entering into the main water supply (drinking water).
+A backflow preventer prevents contaminated water (sprinkler water) from entering the main water supply (drinking water).

 Sprinkler System Installation Supplies

-I am going to share the materials we used, remember the size and amount of items will depend on your design.
+Here are the materials we used.
+Remember, the actual size and amount of items for your project will depend on your design.